Anoop-97/Webprogramming/README.md

 ***Base requirements [15 points]***

-1. The search engine can return paginated results; [2 points] -- in progress
+1. The search engine can return paginated results; [2 points] -- done

-2. The search engine can highlight results that contain search terms; [2 point] -- need More Info
+2. The search engine can highlight results that contain search terms; [2 point] -- done but need More Info

 3. The SERP should display the actual term (after sanitization) shown on top; [2 point] -- done